Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Introduction

 \section{Introduction}

 Stated preference analyses aim to learn about human behaviour by asking people directly what they would do or choose in a hypothetical situation.
 Several types of stated choice experiments exist, which, in their standard format, present agents/consumers with two or more choice options/products with different attributes, and ask them to pick one.\footnote{\textit{Choice-based conjoint} experiments are a leading method for market research.
 They present consumers with two or more products with different attributes, and ask them to pick one.
 The experiment is usually repeated with varying choice attributes \citep[see a historical review in][]{mcfadden2017}.
 The same principle has been applied to several human capital investments or choices by social scientists \cite[see discussions in][]{hainmueller2014,maestas2023, kocsar2023, giustinelli2023}. \textit{Strategic Survey Questions} present hypothetical scenarios that tend to be very elaborate, with the aim of retrieving precise model-based parameters \citep[see an example in][]{ameriks2020a}.
 Some studies, termed \textit{vignette analyses} supplement choice alternatives with detailed, often visual story descriptions of alternatives.
-Environmental economists have developed independently the \textit{contingent valuation method} that applies to valuing natural resources, where transactional markets typically do not exist and the non-use value of the choice alternatives is of interest \citep[see, for example,][]{cummings1986}.} The goal is often to describe preferences by estimating the willingness-to-pay (WTP) for choice attributes.
+Environmental economists have developed independently the \textit{contingent valuation method} that applies to valuing natural resources, where transactional markets typically do not exist and the non-use value of the choice alternatives is of interest \citep[see, for example,][]{cummings1986}.} The interest in the stated preference approach has accelerated recently, and it is increasingly used to (1) describe individual preferences by estimating the willingness-to-pay (WTP) for choice attributes and (2) to conduct counterfactual policy analyses, that is, evaluating the impact of a policy that changes the distribution of choice attributes.
 The main advantages of the stated preference approach over the traditional revealed preference approach are that the analyst can design experiments with rich variations in choice attributes, observe individuals' stated choices in counterfactual scenarios and explore preferences over policies never implemented before.
-Thus, it becomes easy to estimate causal effects of choice attributes because there is no concern of self-selection on unobserved characteristics.\footnote{Recent applications of the stated preference approach span many areas of economics, including education choices \citep{arcidiacono2020,delavande2019}, mobility decisions \citep{gong2022, kocsar2022, meango2023}, health and long-term care investments \citep{kesternich2013, ameriks2020b,boyer2020}, parental investments \citep{almaas2023}, marriage preference \citep{adams2019}, retirement decisions \citep{ameriks2020a, giustinelli2023}.}
+Thus, it becomes easy to estimate causal effects of choice attributes because there is no concern of self-selection on unobserved characteristics.\footnote{Recent applications are wide-ranging and include education choices \citep{arcidiacono2020, delavande2019}, mobility decisions \citep{gong2022, kocsar2022, batista2025}, long-term care and health investments \citep{kesternich2013, ameriks2020b,boyer2020}, parental investments \citep{attanasio2019,almaas2024}, marriage preference \citep{adams2019, low2024}, occupational choices \citep{maestas2023, wiswall2015, wiswall2018}, retirement decisions \citep{ameriks2020a, giustinelli2024}, voters' preference toward asylum seekers \citep{bansak2016}, and irregular migration \citep{meango2022}. \cite{almaas2024} predict that `stated preference and answers to hypothetical questions' will become part of the normal toolkit in economics.}